qiine/qiine-nvim-conf/README.md

 I was aware of vim/nvim for years, after switching to linux I figured It was
 finally time to try it out.
-At first I hesitated between nvim and emacs, but the motions intrigued me...
+At first I hesitated between nvim and emacs, but lua and the motions intrigued me...
 I am still in the "hjkl? hu no? arrow's fine" phase though, haha.

   ---
 ## ✏️Editing
 ---
 - Hundreds of custom keymaps (I am unable to stop myself ;p)
 - Extensive mouse support! (°)°) with mouse binds!
 - Native Word "speed dial" in normal mode with `+` / `-`